whaakman/azure-docs.nl-nl/articles/active-directory/users-groups-roles/licensing-ps-examples.md

 Get-MsolGroupMember -All -GroupObjectId $groupId |
     #get full information about user objects
     Get-MsolUser -ObjectId {$_.ObjectId} |
-    #filter out users without license errors and users with licenense errors from other groups
+    #filter out users without license errors and users with license errors from other groups
     Where {$_.IndirectLicenseErrors -and $_.IndirectLicenseErrors.ReferencedObjectId -eq $groupId} |
     #display id, name and error detail.
 Note: we are filtering out license errors from other groups
     Select ObjectId, `